 - Use Spotlight Search (Command + Space) and type .m4a to scan for misplaced voice memo files.

-Understanding how Voice Memos are stored ensures that you can always access your recordings, prevent accidental loss, and efficiently manage your audio files.
+Understanding how Mac stores Voice Memos can help you access recordings, prevent accidental loss, and manage your audio files.

 Finding Voice Memos in the File System

 To locate the actual audio files for your voice memos on Mac, you need to access the Library folder where macOS stores app data.
-Unlike traditional media files, these recordings are not saved in obvious locations like "Documents" or "Music."
-Instead, they are stored within a hidden system folder.
+Unlike traditional media files, the voice memos are in a hidden system folder.

 File Path for Voice Memos

-For macOS Catalina (10.15) and later, voice memos are stored in the following directory:
+For macOS Catalina and later, voice memos are in the following directory:

 ~/Library/Group Containers/group.com.apple.VoiceMemos.shared/Recordings